 For your professional goal setting, focus on what you want to achieve with your business.
 It helps to ask yourself the following questions:

-This should be one of the first things you evaluate as you move into 2023.
+This should be one of the first things you evaluate as you move into the new year.
 Running a service-based small business will undoubtedly impact your personal life.
 If you don’t make a plan and set up goals, guidelines, and boundaries, this can leave you feeling stressed, overworked, and exhausted.
 Here are some areas to evaluate to make sure that your personal life doesn’t get overwhelmed while you are building your business:

 Money, money, money.
 Yes, it does seem that it makes the world go-‘round, to a certain extent.
 So, this should be a main priority if you haven’t figured out your pricing, mastered any financial goals, or have a financial system for your business.
 Here are some questions that can help you define a few goals for the financial side of your business: